rjayroach/prepd-gem/README.md

 1. Clone ansible-roles
 2. Clone this repository and cd into it
-3. run echo 'This is a test!' > .vault-password.txt
+3. Create a .vault-password.txt for testing
 4. In the Vagrantfile, uncomment test_mode = true
 5. In the Vagrantfile, uncomment and change the value of testing dir to the directory where the repos were cloned